lianabisuna/lianabisuna/README.md

 # Hello, I'm Liana ✨

 Welcome!
 I'm a software developer currently delving into **frontend development**.
 I like to develop using Vue.js with Tailwind among others!
 My current studies revolves around unit testing tools and integrating type-safety in my codebase.
+I'm also trying out the different JavaScript frameworks and their differences from each other.
 Cheers to getting better 1% everyday!

 > Let's create magic with syntax and logic—<i>with a little bit of design on the side</i>.